GuanceCloud/datakit/internal/export/doc/en/operator-ddtrace.md

 # Injecting DDTrace via DataKit Operator

+At **Pod creation time**, DataKit Operator mutates the Pod template through an admission webhook.
+It adds a `datakit-lib-init` initContainer, copies language libraries to the shared `/datadog-lib` volume, then injects that volume and required startup environment into application containers.
+It does not modify running Pods.
+After changing an Operator ConfigMap, image version, or Deployment annotation, create new Pods through a rollout/restart for the change to take effect.

+Establish these facts before enabling injection:

+1. Selectors decide which workloads are injected.
+Empty selectors can broaden impact, so pilot in a dedicated namespace first.
+1. The library version in `image` must match the **language runtime in the application container**, not the initContainer runtime.
+1. Library injection does not guarantee that an application starts or emits traces.
+Verify the application's startup settings, environment, and actual trace requests.

 ## Usage Instructions {#datakit-operator-inject-lib-usage}

 1. [Download and install DataKit-Operator](datakit-operator.md#install) in the target Kubernetes cluster.